alibaba/feathub/README.md

 <img src="docs/figures/architecture_1.png" width="50%" height="auto">

+The figure above shows the key components and concepts in the FeatHub architecture.

 <img src="docs/figures/architecture_2.png" width="70%" height="auto">

-The above figures show the Feathub architecture and how FeatHub can be used for machine learning training and inference.
+The figure above shows how a developer can use FeatHub to facilitate feature engineering for model training and model inference.
 Please checkout [Feathub architecture and concepts](docs/architecture.md) for more details.

 ## Getting Started